Friday, January 10, 2020

-“You can’t buy good neighbors”:
+“You can’t buy good neighbors."

 The words of my brother-in-law, Tony Lombardi, who also happens to be a neighbor of mine.
-He actually lives a couple-three blocks away so we don’t see each other every day, as you do the folks next door or across the street.
+He lives a couple of blocks away so we don’t see each other every day, as you do the folks next door or across the street.
 These folks you typically see often, if only going and coming when you exchange a brief hello or simple wave of the hand.
 They are the ones with whom you share fences, whose tree branches hang into your yard.
 You hope to get along with these neighbors.
 You cannot choose or buy them.
 It really is luck of the draw.

 When we moved into our current house in Santa Cruz about 30 years ago, we found ourselves next door to a reclusive couple, a man and a woman, whom we rarely saw except when they waved to us backing out of their driveway, which was less than five feet from our house.

-I should say, she waved and smiled, while he negotiated their pickup in reverse.
+She waved and smiled, while he negotiated their pickup in reverse.
 She was visible only through the closed, passenger-side window that reflected patches of daylight making it impossible to clearly see her.

-He was more visible because he would occasionally walk to the corner to catch the bus.
+He was more visible because he would walk to the corner to catch the bus.
 Longtime neighbors knew him.
 They called him Walter.
 He was tall and slender, short dark hair flecked with grey, wore chamois collared shirts, probably from LLBean.
 He walked with a limp, leaning onto a cane, with his feet slipped into wooden clogs that made a clapping sound on the pavement.

 “I love this house,” said Barbara.

-We both felt fortunate to have found it when Marsha put it up for sale.
 That was following the destructive Loma Prieta earthquake in 1989.
-Downtown was in ruins and many houses had suffered serious damage.
-Part of the chimney had collapsed.
+Most of downtown had crumbled and many houses had suffered serious damage.
+Part of the chimney of our new house had collapsed.
 From our front porch, we could see the Monterey Bay and on Wednesdays, during spring and summer, we had a slim view of boats sailing with their colorful spinnakers billowing, in the popular “beer can” races.

 Every Sunday morning before daylight, Walter’s truck would start up and the engine would hum for at least 10 minutes right next to our second bedroom where our 12-year-old daughter, Bryna, slept.
 It was just the three of us.
 Molly and Vanessa had gone off to college in Santa Barbara and Arcata.
 The rumbling motor woke us up.
 Then they would be off to the Flea Market and we could go back to sleep.